Deepti-debug/HWD_yolo/README.md

 # handwash_detection
 Given a video of handwash, train a model to detect the different hand wash steps involved and output the following:

-    • display time spent on each activity (hand wash step), and overall time spent in washing hands.
+    • Display time spent on each activity (hand wash step), and overall time spent in washing hands.
     • If overall time spent less than 20 sec, it is non-compliance.
     • If some steps skipped or some steps not done, it is non-compliance.
     • Display the final compliance or non compliance.